Gabriola Island has much to offer with its fantastic beaches, parks, ocean views and incredible sunsets.

-Overlooking scenic Gabriola Passage, Drumbeg offers excellent views of the Strait of Georgia and the Coast Mountains on the Mainland.
-The park contains a kilometre long sand and pebble beach with unique sandstone rock formations, which can be seen at low tide.
+Overlooking scenic Gabriola Passage, Drumbeg offers excellent views of the Strait of Georgia and the Coast Mountains on the mainland.
+The park contains a kilometre-long sand and pebble beach with unique sandstone rock formations, best seen at low tide.
 The area is popular for diving, hiking, nature viewing, sunbathing and picnicking.

-There is approximately 2 km of easy, well-maintained walking/hiking trails, which meander along the shoreline of this park, as well as through Garry Oaks and open meadows.
+There is approximately 2 km of easy, well-maintained walking/hiking trails that meander along the shoreline of this park and through Garry Oaks and open meadows.

 Getting there: Take South Road to Stalker Road and follow signs to the park.

 Skol Pub is conveniently located near the Gabriola ferry terminal.
 We stopped there for takeout while waiting in line for a ferry.
 (Yes, the ferry can get extremely busy during the summer, and you may have a few sailing waits).
 During the summer, there may also be a food truck near the terminal.